scuzzydude/asimov/asimov.md

 Here's the thing.
 Electricity powers everything we do.
 Kids growing up today intuitively understand how software and digital devices function as applications of technology.
 How could they not?
 Yet very few understand how it works at the fundamental level.
 I've worked in electronics for my entire career, and for the last twenty years I've worked for chipmakers.
 Yet I can assure you that least 90% of the engineers I worked with could not explain the fundamental concept of how a transistor works to a child or even another engineer.
 That's because there really is no need -- our engineering forefathers did all the hard work for us, so that we can work at a higher level of abstraction.
 And those few engineers that work at the physical level of the silicon, the analog engineers -- man, believe me, you don't want any of those dudes around children -- what they do is professional witchcraft.

-So I'm thinking, man, if you really want children to be inspired, maybe growup and design self-driving, energy efficient, emission free bad-ass transportation, Tesla's Colorado Springs Lab would be a great place to start the inspiration.
+So I'm thinking, man, if you really want children to be inspired and grow up and design self-driving, energy efficient, emission free bad-ass transportation, Tesla's Colorado Springs Lab would be a great place to start the inspiration.

 ![](media/image2.jpg){width="6.5in" height="8.52083552055993in"}